Skip to main content

 What 'bad credit' means for Arizona business loans

-Most conventional Arizona lenders apply the SBA Small Business Scoring Service (SBSS) alongside owner FICO.
-SBSS scores range 0–300; the SBA preferred 7(a) threshold is typically 155+.
-Owner FICO below 620 and SBSS below 140 are standard sub-prime territory.
+Most conventional Arizona lenders still reference the SBA Small Business Scoring Service (SBSS) alongside owner FICO, though the SBA sunset its mandatory 155+ SBSS gating threshold for 7(a) Small Loans effective March 1, 2026 (SBA Procedural Notice 5000-875701) — lenders now set their own credit-scoring bar, commonly still in the 140–165 range.
+Owner FICO below 620 remains the standard sub-prime marker.
 Arizona is one of the fastest-growing states for Hispanic-owned small businesses — the SBA Office of Advocacy estimates that minority-owned businesses nationally face approval rate gaps compared to non-minority peers even at equivalent credit scores.
 Arizona CDFIs focused on the Hispanic-owned business ecosystem bring specialized underwriting designed to close that gap.

 Arizona CDFI partners that serve sub-prime borrowers